cytomining/pycytominer/CONTRIBUTING.md

 We’re deeply committed to a simple, intuitive user experience, and to support core profiling pipeline data processing.
 This commitment requires a good relationship, and open communication, with our users.

-We encourage you to propose enhancements to improve the pycytominer package.
+We encourage you to propose enhancements to improve the Pycytominer package.

 First, figure out if your proposal is already implemented, by reading the documentation!
 Next, check the issues (https://github.com/cytomining/pycytominer/issues) to see if someone else has already proposed the enhancement you have in mind.